 Until the introduction of our infographic design service, now was the first real time we found a use for Dropbox.
 A few months ago we began sending infographics to-and-fro across multiple members of staff and clientele.
 We had to come up with a quick solution to share large files.
 Having tried Google Drive for the uploading and sharing of files, it wasn’t as effective as Dropbox, which is just so easy and intuitive.

-With 2GB free it’s a no-brainer for business who need to store and share large files.
+With 2GB free it’s a no-brainer for businesses who need to store and share large files.
 The share function is quick and easy with the ability to send links.

 Best used for: The sharing of large files between staff and clients

-Most modern accountants nowadays will know FreeAgent like the back of their hand.
+Most modern accountants nowadays will know FreeAgent like the back of their hands.

 Cost: Starts from £15/month sole trader up to £25/month for Limited Companies

 Best used for: Day to day bookkeeping, accounting, and invoicing

 Update: We ditched TeuxDeux for Trello.
 Scroll down to #11 to see why.

 Having tried almost every to-do list app on the market and resorting to pen and paper for years, I was introduced to TeuxDeux a couple of years back when it first hit the scene (Yes, I’m locked into a free account).
 I was instantly hooked by its simplicity.
 You don’t really need projects, project types, colour codes, tags, and multiple lists do you?
 I liked the idea of GTD, but all the apps that followed the theories just paralysed me so I couldn’t… well… get things done.